drewlinn/local-zoo/README.md

 # _Local Zoo_

-#### _An application for tracking properties of the animals in a zoo, 07/07/17_
+#### An application for tracking properties of the animals in a zoo, 07/07/17

-#### By _**Andrew Dalton**_
+#### By **Andrew Dalton**

 ## Description

-_This application is designed to allow the user to track the animals in their zoo.
+  This application is designed to allow the user to track the animals in their zoo.
 It will track a given animal's Species, Name, Age, Diet, Location within the zoo, the amount of Caretakers they need, their Sex, their Likes and their Dislikes.
-It will allow the user to View, Edit, Create new instances of an animal object and delete them. _
+It will allow the user to View, Edit, and Create new instances of an animal object..

 ## Planning